Avianca: Avianca Holdings (2013–2019)

-2020 bankruptcy (2020-2021)
+2020 bankruptcy (2020–2021)

 Avianca had significant financial liabilities in 2019.
 Because of this, they issued more debt to cover short-term liabilities and concluded a debt exchange on December 31, 2019.
 In response to the global outbreak of COVID-19, the Colombian government's lockdown suspended Avianca's domestic and international operations; most of the company’s 20,000 employees went without pay throughout this period, and the airline operated no scheduled passenger flights between late March and May outside of repatriation missions.
-As a result of this temporary cessation of business, the company had seen 80% of its revenue stopped.
+As a result of this temporary cessation of business, the company saw 80% of its revenue stop.

-Avianca Holdings and 23 affiliated debtors filed for Chapter 11 bankruptcy in the United States District Court for the Southern District of New York on May 10, 2020, as a direct result of the COVID-19 pandemic and subsequent global shutdown, and their financial situation prior to and during the crisis.
-The airline holding liquidated their subsidiary Avianca Perú the same day.
+Avianca Holdings and 23 affiliated debtors filed for Chapter 11 bankruptcy in the United States District Court for the Southern District of New York on May 10, 2020, as a direct result of the COVID-19 pandemic and subsequent global shutdown, and their financial situation before and during the crisis.
+The airline holding liquidated its subsidiary Avianca Perú the same day.
 The debtors were granted joint administration of the cases under Case No. 20-11133.
-The airline had accumulated a total debt of USD $7.3 billion at the end of 2019.
+The airline had accumulated a total debt of USD 7.3 billion at the end of 2019.

 Avianca implemented numerous cost-reduction plans during and following their bankruptcy including increasing the passenger capacity and redesigning the cabin of their Airbus A320s, simplifying their fleet to only the A320 family and Boeing 787, the latter of which will also feature an economy class cabin redesign, and introducing new, cheaper, and more competitive fares with increased options for flexibility including checked and carry-on bags, seat selection, and priority boarding.

 In November 2021, Avianca Holdings announced they would move their legal address from Panama to the United Kingdom, and that they would change their name to Avianca Group.
 Their global headquarters remains in Bogotá.
 On November 2, 2021, Avianca's reorganization plan was approved by the court, and on December 1, 2021, more than a year and a half after filing, Avianca emerged from Chapter 11 bankruptcy for the second time in its history.